Renewal Site Visit Overview

 The GVSU CSO Renewal Benchmarks include a set of standards used to assess critical aspects of a school's operation.
 Renewal Benchmarks are based on research of the best educational practices and seek to address the following four Renewal Questions:

-During the RSV, members of the CSO gather information related to the Renewal Benchmarks.
+During the RSV, members of the CSO continue to gather information related to the Renewal Benchmarks and to look for evidence that supports the content provided in the document submission phase.
 Given the breadth and depth of the Renewal Benchmarks, the RSV focuses specifically on five of the Benchmarks in particular:

 - Is high quality instruction evident throughout the school?
 (Benchmark 1D: Pedagogy)

 - Does the school promote cultural sensitivity and responsiveness to the school population?
 (Benchmark 4B: Culture and Climate)